 Increase experimentation

 Greater experimentation will win.
 Journalism organizations must increase their capacity to innovate with new technology, journalistic practices and business models.
 They can do this by pursuing “rapid, low-cost innovation” and pooling their experimental efforts.
 Experiments will range from mobile technology (e.g. location awareness) to new forms of visual storytelling (e.g. data visualization), convergence of content across multiple platforms, filtering of information and new ways of generating revenue and reducing costs.

-Now is the time for innovation.
-But such a goal requires resources additional resources from cash-strapped organizations.
-Funders and investors that commit to experimentation by independent media now are investing in the long-term evolution and survival of critical storytelling and truth-telling.
+Funders must invest in the long-term sustainability of journalism’s truth-telling by investing in greater experimentation among both new and existing players.

 Leverage unique role of a consortium

 Standing together will be more valuable than working alone.
 Since independent media will continue to grow more diverse and fragmented, it is critical that media-makers break out of organizational silos and work together.
 Media outlets are finding new ways to connect and collaborate with each other to share strategies, resources and editorial content.
 The more that TMC members leverage their collective power, the more they can negotiate deals, influence public policy and build journalism’s new ecosystem.